-The draft model rule deletes the existing offset price triggers, that raise the allowable percentage of offsets and that allow the use of international CO2 emission credit retirements.
+The Model Rule deletes the existing offset price triggers, that raise the allowable percentage of offsets and that allow the use of international CO2 emission credit retirements.

-The allowable offset percentage would remain at 3.3%, and only those offset credits that satisfy all draft model rule requirements for a specific project category (including any new categories added) may be used for compliance.
+The allowable offset percentage would remain at 3.3%, and only those offset credits that satisfy all Model Rule requirements for a specific project category (including any new categories added) may be used for compliance.
 These changes are consistent with the decision to add a CCR mechanism and address the need for cost control in a much more transparent and predictable way.